development6601/test-react-todo/src/README.md

 # 📁 src

-> The `src` directory houses the source code for a temporary project, including reusable UI components, custom React hooks, type definitions, utility functions, and project assets.
+> The `src` directory contains the source code, assets, types, utility functions, and custom React hooks for a temporary "Todo" application project.

 ## 📋 Directory Overview

-The `src` directory houses the source code for a temporary project, including reusable UI components, custom React hooks, type definitions, utility functions, and project assets.
+The `src` directory contains the source code, assets, types, utility functions, and custom React hooks for a temporary "Todo" application project.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files